Erdem-Sevilmis/Erdem-Sevilmis/README.md

 ## Hi there 👋

-My name is @Erdem-Sevilmis I'm 21 years old and currently living in Vienna Austria.
-I'm enrolled in a dual education program at the University of Applied Sciences Technikum Vienna, while also working part-time at Erste Digital as a member of the George Team.
+My name is @Erdem-Sevilmis I'm 22 years old and currently living in Vienna Austria.
+I'm enrolled in my masters degree program at the University of Applied Sciences Technikum Vienna, while also working part-time at Erste Digital as a member of the George Team.
 This means I'm balancing both academic and professional commitments, and gaining practical experience as a software developer through my work with the George Team.

 - [Visit my website]() for my coolest projects.
 (Coming Soon) 😎🚀